 - Genre(s): Mecha, Military, Space

 The genre of mecha came into being with Mitsuteru Yokoyama’s manga Tetsujin 28-go (1956).
 A successful series, Santaro Marune would direct the anime in 1960 for Nippon TV.
-Almost twenty years later, Yoshiyuki Tomino would direct mecha anime’s most successful franchise with Mobile Suit Gundam.
+Almost twenty years later, Yoshiyuki Tomino would direct mecha anime’s most successful franchise Mobile Suit Gundam.

 The series is set in a universe where the Principality of Zeon has waged war against the Earth Federation, wiping out half the population.
 A stalemate results, leaving each side to engage in intergalactic skirmishes using humanoid weapons called mobile suits.
 A Zeon reconnaissance force locates and attacks the secret base at Side 7, resulting in the deaths of most Federation colonists.
 During the attack, Amuro Ray discovers the RX-78 Gundam and is able to beat back the attackers.
 The survivors board the White Base to roam the galaxy cobbling together a motley band of warriors to stand up against the Principality of Zeon and colonize a new home planet.